jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 While many argue that "the more [data] the merrier", in reality, the more log statements you have, the less you can find due to noise and non-determinism.

-With the success of developing pattern discovery for anomaly detection in 2017-2018, in 2019 we are planning the next phase of our next-gen monitoring and troubleshooting suite.
+With the success of developing pattern recognition for anomaly detection in 2017-2018, in 2019 we are planning the next phase of our next-gen monitoring and troubleshooting suite.
 We will extend supported patterns by implementing new detector services for distributed trace and service logs.
 All the anomaly detectors contribute with results to a central knowledge repository of metric, trace, and log